-Waiting... is a playful short film constructed of individual and improvised interactions shot on green screen, where travellers meet and share on a park bench beneath a weeping willow.
-Each scene was created using humour, pathos, melancholy or hope to signify the sometimes human frailty of waiting.
-Scenes explore our recognition of nature, absurdity and fleeting yet special relationships.
-Waiting… is accompanied by an original song created by residents at St Anthony’s Day Centre, ‘Weeping Willow Blues’.
+Waiting... is a playful film short constructed of individual, improvised interactions shot on green screen, where 'travellers' meet and share on a park bench, beneath a weeping Willow.
+Each scene Was created using either humour, pathos, melancholy or hope to signify our sometimes human frailty of waiting.
+Scenes explore our recognition of nature, absurdity (human as creature?), and Special and fleeting relationships and are accompanied by the soundtrack of an original song, Weeping Willow Blues.

 Old locks, keys and candlesticks inspired imaginative and crafted poetic prose and monologue responses to the mysteries of their owners, purpose and place.
 Observation, memory and new connections to the found objects enabled the pursuit of exploring language, characteristics and interplay within the collaborative process.

 As we searched for meaning, we developed a sense of playful exploration and through a collective song making blues, about a weeping willow, began to consider themes and ides from waiting for Godot (Samuel Beckett) and Theatre of Absurd.
 What is meaning?
 How do we see the world in its present form?
 What do we wait for and why?

 All the artworks focus on the actors/ performers/ writers and musicians of all ages from participants at St. Anthony's, Assisi House and The Bostey, Walker to question and explore meaning, ideas, skills and techniques in the present' This has supported individual and collective musical, written and theatrical contributions, regardless of living with dementia, Stroke or life challenges, to pursue rigour and discipline of crafting within the artistic process and the joy of community collaboration.